News and Announcements

 Offices Closed to the Public

-Based on the totality of circumstances relative to the coronavirus pandemic and in the interest of the health, safety and welfare of the community and our employees who serve this community, the Borough offices will be closed to public access until further notice.
+Based on the totality of circumstances relative to the COVID-19 pandemic and in the interest of the health, safety and welfare of the community and our employees who serve this community, the Borough offices will be closed to public access until further notice.
 However, Borough business will still be conducted via phone, email, fax, etc. All borough contacts can be found here.

 Medication Disposal Now Available